-- 1. A director who fails to attend a minimum of 75% of board and applicable committee meetings, calculated in the aggregate. - 2.
+- ^{1.} A director who fails to attend a minimum of 75% of board and applicable committee meetings, calculated in the aggregate.12 - 2.
 A director who belatedly filed a significant form(s) 4 or 5, or who has a pattern of late filings if the late filing was the director's fault (we look at these late filing situations on a case-by-case basis). - 3.
-A director who is also the CEO of a company where a serious and material restatement has occurred after the CEO had previously certified the prerestatement financial statements. - 4.
-A director who has received two against recommendations from Glass Lewis for identical reasons within the prior year at different companies (the same situation must also apply at the company being analyzed).
+A director who is also the CEO of a company where a serious and material restatement has occurred after the CEO had previously certified the pre-restatement financial statements. - However, where a director has served for less than one full year, we will typically not recommend voting against for failure to attend 75% of meetings.
+Rather, we will note the poor attendance with a recommendation to track this issue going forward.
+We will also refrain from recommending to vote against directors when the proxy discloses that the director missed the meetings due to serious illness or other extenuating circumstances.

+4. A director who has received two against recommendations from Glass Lewis for identical reasons within the prior year at different companies (the same situation must also apply at the company being analyzed).